iden3/circom_old/TUTORIAL.md

 component main = MatrixMultiplier(2, 3, 4);
 ```

 Using this template, you should make different circuits when m, n, and p values vary.
 Here, we'll make a circuit which proves the matrix multiplication result of 2x3 matrix and 3x4 matrix.
-With the circuir we will prove
+With the circuit we will prove
 ```
 ┌         ┐   ┌                ┐   ┌                ┐
 │ 0 -1  3 │ x │ -2  11  12  13 │ = │  4   9   4   1 │